Amal Clooney Won’t Go To Iraq Or Anywhere She ‘Isn’t Welcome’

 But then they all became quiet and started making baby crying noises.
 And while George says that it was a funny experience, the actor admits that Amal Clooney’s pregnancy is going to change “a lot of things.”

 However, the Monuments Men actor was quick to dismiss recent rumors that he and Amal Clooney are expecting a boy and a girl.
-Speaking to the French outlet Paris Match, George said he has no idea where the rumor came from, but insisted that neither he nor Amal Clooney knows the sexes of their twins.
+Speaking to the French outlet Paris Match, George said he has no idea where the rumor came from but insisted that neither he nor Amal Clooney knows the sexes of their twins.
 Moreover, the actor says they “don’t want to know.”

 George also opened up about being very anxious and nervous about his first-time dad experience.
 The 55-year-old actor calls Amal Clooney’s pregnancy an “immense responsibility,” and says it’s “normal” to be so nervous about bringing two children into this world.

-George and Amal Clooney hit the red carpet on Friday, February 24, as the actor was due to accept a career award at the César ceremony, which is often called the French Oscars.
+George and Amal Clooney hit the red carpet on Friday, February 24, as the actor was due to accept a career award at the Cesar ceremony, which is often called the French Oscars.

-George and Amal Clooney were also expected to show up at the Oscars 2017 ceremony on February 26, however they were a no-show at the star-studded event.
+George and Amal Clooney were also expected to show up at the Oscars 2017 ceremony on February 26, however, they were a no-show at the star-studded event.

 Pretty in Paris!
 Mom-to-be Amal Clooney wears chic black-and-white look following appearance at César Awards https://t.co/0XosMfKbtP pic.twitter.com/LjGFgsNXb3